webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/quiz-1/index.md

 {{ page.description }}

-## True or False

-1. Any of the following can be created to document the operational “picture” of the information exchange.
+1. (true/false) Any of the following can be created to document the operational “picture” of the information exchange.
 - Use Case Scenario
 - Business Process Diagram
 - Sequence Diagram

     [Answer](answer-1)

-1. Identify the actors in the following Business Process Diagram.
+1. List the actors in the following Business Process Diagram.
    ![Business Process Diagram Actors](knowledgecheck01.png)

     [Answer](answer-2)